okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 ### Reuse Factor Profile Feature Object

 The Reuse Feature is available for the Password Factor Profile.
-It defines the reuse constraints on new enrollments with the following attributes:
+It defines the reuse constraints on new enrollments.

 #### Reuse Factor Profile Feature Properties